 All in all, this was an absolutely fantastic day in the mountains!
 If you are confident in your scrambling abilities, then this is a really fun route to try – and if you have awesome company like I did, then you definitely can’t go wrong! 😊

 Our ascent and descent routes are clearly outlined in Andrew’s, More Scrambles in the Canadian Rockies.
-To get to “Dundy Peak” and Cloudy Ridge if you have two vehicles, turn onto the Red Rock Parkway and drive to the Red Rock Canyon parking lot.
-Leave one vehicle here and then drive the other vehicle ~2.3 km back along the Parkway to the Lost Creek parking lot.
-This extremely small area is the starting point.
-If you have only one vehicle, drive the Red Rock Parkway for 11.8 km to the Lost Horse parking area and start from here, knowing you will have an extra hike back from Red Rock Canyon at the end of the day.
+To get to “Dundy Peak” and Cloudy Ridge we turned onto the Red Rock Parkway and drove to the Red Rock Canyon parking lot.
+Here, we left one vehicle before driving the other vehicle ~2.3 km back along the Parkway to the Lost Creek parking lot.
+This extremely small area was the starting point.

-From the Lost Horse parking lot, follow alongside and inside Lost Creek for ~1.9 km until you come to the start of “Dundy’s” southeast ridge – immediately after crossing the first tributary into Lost Creek.
-Depending on the time of year, the water in Lost Creek may make travel difficult, and if that’s the case, you will have to spend the majority of your time high on the left bank.
-Regardless, I’d recommend bringing a set of approach shoes that can handle both the water and the slippery rocks.
+From the Lost Horse parking lot, we followed alongside and inside Lost Creek for ~1.9 km until we came to the start of “Dundy’s” southeast ridge – immediately after crossing the first tributary into Lost Creek.
+Depending on the time of year, the water in Lost Creek may make travel difficult, and if that was the case, we would’ve had to spend the majority of our time, high on the left bank.
+Regardless, I’m glad that I’d brought a set of approach shoes that could handle both the water and the slippery rocks.

-The first ~2.3 km along the southeast ridge is a straightforward hike that gains approximately 512 m in elevation.
-The scrambling begins on the shoulder and continues all the way to the summit.
-Most of the scrambling before the limestone band, can be navigated by trending climber’s left when faced with an obstacle.
+The first ~2.3 km along the southeast ridge was a straightforward hike that gained approximately 512 m in elevation.
+The scrambling began on the shoulder and continued all the way to the summit.
+Most of the scrambling before the limestone band, could have been negated by trending climber’s left whenever we were faced with an obstacle.

-The limestone band itself is formidable, and there does not appear to be an easy weakness anywhere on the south face of the mountain.
+The limestone band itself was formidable, and there did not appear to be an easy weakness anywhere on the south face of the mountain.
 We identified three routes to climber’s left of the ridge: the first being a possibility; the second being the one we used; and a third that looked to be a hundred or so metres away, but which we didn’t explore.
 The second weakness can be identified by noting a pointy rock formation near the top.
-This crux is not huge (perhaps 3.5 m in height), but the tricky part is encountered about halfway up, where you find yourself perched precariously as you cross from one side to the other, before scrambling up and onto more favourable terrain.
+This crux is not huge (perhaps 3.5 m in height), but the tricky part is encountered about halfway up, where we found ourselves perched precariously as we crossed from one side to the other, before scrambling up and onto more favourable terrain.

-Once above the limestone, the trip to the false summit requires only easy scrambling, and from the top, the true summit is still ~630 m away via an enjoyable ridge walk featuring more easy scrambling.
+Once above the limestone, the trip to the false summit required only easy scrambling, and from the top, the true summit was still ~630 m away via an enjoyable ridge walk that featured more easy scrambling.

-Getting to Cloudy Ridge from the summit of “Dundy” is an enjoyable ~3 km ridge walk (~111 m elevation gain) that features a moderate down-climb as you leave “Dundy”, followed by moderate scrambling to reach the false summit and then the true summit.
-The key to reaching the summit of Cloudy, is to circle the summit block to climber’s right until you find yourself on the north side of the mountain.
-From here, you can then scramble the short distance to the top.
+Getting to Cloudy Ridge from the summit of “Dundy” was an enjoyable ~3 km ridge walk (~111 m elevation gain) that featured a moderate down-climb as we left “Dundy”, followed by moderate scrambling to reach the false summit and then the true summit.
+The key to reaching the summit of Cloudy, was to circle the summit block to climber’s right until we found ourselves on the north side of the mountain.
+From here, we could then scramble the short distance to the top.

-To descend, return to the false summit and follow the south ridge for ~3.4 km (911 m elevation loss) down to Red Rock Creek.
-The only obstacle you encounter, is the same limestone band that proved to be the crux on “Dundy”; however, the weakness is more pronounced and down-climbing is not difficult.
-The bottom of the south ridge presents you with the option to drop into Red Rock Creek on your left or on your right.
-You can aim left at first, but I would then drop to the creek on your right, because the one on the left features a large waterfall that will force you to backtrack.
+To descend, we returned to the false summit and followed the south ridge for ~3.4 km (911 m elevation loss) down to Red Rock Creek.
+The only obstacle we encountered, was the same limestone band that proved to be the crux on “Dundy”; however, the weakness was more pronounced and down-climbing it was not difficult.
+The bottom of the south ridge presented us with the option to drop into Red Rock Creek on our left or on our right.
+We aimed left at first, before dropping to the creek on our right, because the creek on the left features a large waterfall that would’ve forced us to backtrack.